karthigayani/Git-Github/notes.md

 ### How to solve Merge conflict ?

 - For eg:
-- Create branch 1 from main project made changes in the file -> commit -> push to origin -> create pull request -> Merge Pull request -> commit.
+- Create branch 1 from main project -> click on "publish branch" -> made changes in the file -> commit -> push to origin -> create pull request -> Merge Pull request -> commit.

-- Create branch 2 from main project made changes in the same file same line -> commit -> push to origin -> create pull request -> It shows "Can't automatically merge" -> Click on "create pull request" -> It shows "The branch has conflict that must be resolved" (and also shows the file name)
+- Create branch 2 from main project -> click on "publish branch" -> made changes in the same named file at the same line -> commit -> push to origin -> create pull request -> It shows "Can't automatically merge" -> Click on "create pull request" -> It shows "The branch has conflict that must be resolved" (and also shows the file name)

 - Now it can be resolved by 2 methods.

 1.  github
-2.  github desktop tool (Best way)
+2.  github desktop tool with VS Code (Best way)

 - Open desktop tool -> Select "Main" in current branch -> at the history behind changes, select which branch you want to merge (In the history)-> It shows error "Their will be .... conflicted line when merging" at the left bottom of the page -> Select "merge into admin" -> It shows pop-up menu (with msg) -> click open in VS code option -> Vs code shows the differences and also options like "Accept Current Change | Accept Incoming Change | Accept Both Changes | Compare Changes" -> Select which one you want -> and Save it (ctrl + S)
 - Then go to desktop tool -> the pop-up shows no conflicts remaining with green tick -> Now click on "Commit Merge".